Nahalat Shiv'a: History

 Upon his engagement in 1856, Rivlin announced his plan to settle outside the Old City walls, to the dismay of his family.
-After winning the right to build first, Rivlin chose a spot on the westernmost edge of Nahalat Shiva’s northern boundary.
-After the first houses were built in 1869, none of the group dared spend the night in the newly-built structures, due to the fear of leaving the perceived safety of the Old City.
-When Rivlin finally did, his family waited at Jaffa Gate each mornng to be sure he had survived.
+After winning the right to build first, Rivlin chose a spot on the westernmost edge of Nahalat Shiva's northern boundary.
+After the first houses were built in 1869, none of the group dared spend the night in the newly built structures, due to the fear of leaving the perceived safety of the Old City.
+When Rivlin finally did, his family waited at Jaffa Gate each morning to be sure he had survived.